Admission Process | Master of Science in Physician Assistant Studies

 - Three letters of reference, preferably from a college instructor, a supervisor from a work or volunteer clinical experience and a health care professional such as PA, NP, MD or DO.
 Letters of reference must be submitted via CASPA.

-- Official GRE score report submitted directly to CASPA (program code 0409).
-By entering program code 0409, your GRE exam score will automatically be sent to CASPA and considered official submission by Carroll University.
+- Official GRE score report submitted directly to Carroll University/CASPA (code 0409).
+Only scores sent to CASPA will be considered.
 The most recent GRE scores will be used.
-Only GRE exams taken within the last 5 years will be considered.
+GRE exams must be taken within the last 5 years to be valid.

 CASPA calculated cumulative GPA and science GPA of 3.0 or greater on a 4.0 scale